wargio/naxsi/README.md

 ## Why using this repository

-The original project is **officially** abandoned (and has been archived the 8th Nov 2023), but you can fully ask for support here as i'm willing to keep the project working as last remaining developer.
+The [original project](https://github.com/nbs-system/naxsi) has been **officially archived** as of November 8th, 2023.
+However, you can still request support, as I remain the last active developer and am committed to maintaining it in this fork.

+## Documentation

+Updated documentation is available [here](https://wargio.github.io/naxsi/).

 ## Build naxsi